Skip Navigation

 Some good/favourite street food where locals go:

-• Nasi Uduk Kebon Kacang - Opens in the evening, this place is always crowded by many Jakarta citizens for their supper.
+• Nasi Uduk Kebon Kacang - Open in the evening.
+This place is always crowded by many Jakarta citizens for their supper.
 Located in Kebon Kacang area.
 Nasi uduk is rice cooked in coconut milk.
 Malaysians call it nasi lemak.

-• Bubur Ayam Barito (Barito Chicken Porridge) - Opens late in the afternoon, it is a place locals go to for late afternoon / early evening light meal.
-Located just outside the cemetery on Jl.
-Barito, South Jakarta.
+• Bubur Ayam Barito (Barito Chicken Porridge) - Open late in the afternoon.
+It is a place locals go to for late afternoon/early evening light meal.
+Located just outside the cemetery on Jalan Barito, South Jakarta.

 • Roti Bakar Eddy (Eddy's Toast) - Roti Bakar Eddy is a favorite place among young locals for late afternoon snack while getting together with friends.
 It has become a chain, which among them are located at the street behind Al Azhar Mosque, South Jakarta and in Kemang Food Fest.